Bloomca/delounce/README.md

 ```

 ## Usage example
-Almost all usages make more sense
+Almost all usages make more sense when using async/await patters, but promises are fine as well.

 ```javascript
 import { sleep } from 'delounce';